rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-objectivec.md

     [self receive];
 </pre>

-The send method begins with a connection to the RabbitMQ broker:
+The send method begins with a connection to a RabbitMQ node:

 <pre class="lang-objectivec">
 - (void)send {
-    RMQConnection *conn = [[RMQConnection alloc] initWithDelegate:[RMQConnectionDelegateLogger new]];
+    RMQConnection *conn = [[RMQConnection alloc] initWithUri:@"amqp://localhost:5672"
-    [conn start];
+                                                 delegate:[RMQConnectionDelegateLogger new]];
+}
 </pre>

 The connection abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.
-Here we connect to a broker on the local machine with all default settings.
-A logging delegate is used so we can see any errors in the Xcode console.

-If we wanted to connect to a broker on a different machine we'd simply specify its name or IP address using the `initWithUri:delegate:` convenience initializer:
+We have to specify its name or IP address using the `initWithUri:delegate:` convenience initializer:

 <pre class="lang-objectivec">
-RMQConnection *conn = [[RMQConnection alloc] initWithUri:@"amqp://myrabbitserver.com:1234"
+RMQConnection *conn = [[RMQConnection alloc] initWithUri:@"amqp://localhost:5672"
                                              delegate:[RMQConnectionDelegateLogger new]];
 </pre>

 Next we create a channel, which is where most of the API for getting